CtrlK

 Completeness

-Clearly answers both 'what' (provides Zig patterns for type-first development with tagged unions, explicit error sets, comptime validation, and memory management) and 'when' ('Must use when reading or writing Zig files') with an explicit trigger clause.
+Clearly answers what ('Provides Zig patterns for type-first development with tagged unions, explicit error sets, comptime validation, and memory management') and when ('Must use when reading or writing Zig files') with a concrete trigger phrase, matching the 5-anchor.

 Trigger Term Quality